 These resources include a short, educational video and print resource presenting basic information from the original “Is your child in the right seat” postcard in English and 8 additional languages: French, Arabic, Mi’kmaq, Mandarin Chinese, Nepalese, Swahili, Somali and Tigrinya.

 Child Safety Link hosted a webinar about the new “The Right Seat” resources and how to use these resources to support families on Sept 10, 2021.
 Participants had the opportunity to ask questions and discuss possible next steps in using these resources.

-The recording of this webinar is now available and can be viewed on YouTube at the following link:
+The recording of this webinar can be viewed on YouTube at the following link: https://youtu.be/VoOyk1lXHfI

 Each video is between 4 and 7 minutes long and helps the viewer determine if a child is in the right safety seat in a vehicle.
 Basic tips for how to use each type of seat are also presented.
 Each video has been reviewed by interpreters and community partners to ensure they are culturally appropriate for the community who speaks each language.
 The images in these videos are of local families.
-The video, in each of 9 languages, can be found in the following YouTube playlist.
+A compilation of the videos, including all 9 languages, can be found in the following YouTube playlist.

 Each print resource covers the same points as the video and can be printed with English on one side and each additional language on the other side.
 The print resource is intended to support an English speaker assisting a caregiver in the other language.

 These resources are designed to support you and the important work you to do to promote child passenger safety and prevent injury.
 Some suggested ways to share this resource include:

 - Add a session on child safety topics at the end of a parenting or pre-natal group, where you can present this and other resources.
 Contact us or visit our website for more resources on child passenger safety and other safety topics.

 - Home visitors and parenting support programs can use these resources to supplement child and youth safety programming.